dhthwy/r/README.md

 # r

+"The people you appreciate are those you gave privacy to.

+There's no getting far with out it.
+It is that critical.
+They know this too.
+Like Mcdonalds, Ba da ba ba, this statuos quo, yeaaah, they lovin it.

+And you.
+You been supportin it.
+"

+---

 "A decent fella wouldn't use private comms to their advantage.

 In fact, a decent fella wouldn't be eavesdropping on private things in the first place.